-Criteria: Agents and brokers who assist with enrollment in QHPs must obtain training and register with the federal exchange in advance of providing assistance with enrollment.
-In accordance with 45 CFR part 155.220, OHIM must limit information provided on its website to include only licensed agents and brokers who have completed training and are registered with CMS.
+Criteria: Agents and brokers who assist with enrollment in QHPs must obtain training and register with the federal exchange in advance of assisting with enrollment.
+In accordance with 45 CFR part 155.220, OHIM must limit the information provided on its website to include only licensed agents and brokers who have completed training and are registered with the federal exchange.